kimchisteww/Robotics2_FK-IK_Group14_SCARA_2024/README.md

 the homogeneous transformation matrix is a powerful tool that combines rotation and translation.
 This allows for a compact way to represent the position and orientation of a robot arm link and efficiently perform coordinate transformations between different frames.
 This makes it crucial for tasks like robot control and analyzing complex movements.

-<h2 align= center> FIGURE 3 : SCARA D-H PARAMETRIC TABLE
+<h2 align= center> FIGURE 4 : SOLUTIONS FOR HOMOGENEOUS TRANSFORMATION MATRIX OF SCARA MANIPULATOR

 <h2 align= center>

 <img width="700" height="500" src="https://github.com/kimchisteww/Robotics2_FK-IK_Group14_SCARA_2024/assets/157703948/86c726f1-d78e-4cf7-b23d-0cff0734997b"/>